Oriental Research Institute Mysore

-The Oriental Library was started in 1891 under the patronage of Maharaja Chamarajendra Wadiyar X. It is located at the northern end of Krishnaraja Boulevard (adjacently opposite to Mysore University's Crawford Hall), in the architecturally attractive Jubilee Hall built in 1887 to commemorate the golden jubilee of Queen Victoria's accession to the British throne.
+The Government Oriental Library was started in 1891 under the patronage of Maharaja Chamarajendra Wadiyar X. It is located at the northern end of Krishnaraja Boulevard (adjacently opposite to Mysore University's Crawford Hall), in the architecturally attractive Jubilee Hall built in 1887 to commemorate the golden jubilee of Queen Victoria's accession to the British throne.
 It was a part of the Department of Education until 1916, in which year it became part of the newly established University of Mysore.
 The Oriental Library was renamed as the Oriental Research Institute in 1943.

 Work

 From the year 1893 to date the ORI has published nearly two hundred titles.
 The library features rare collections such as the Encyclopaedia of Religion and Ethics by James Hastings, A Vedic Concordance by Maurice Bloomfield, and critical editions of the Ramayana and Mahabharata.
 It was the first public library in Mysore city for research and editing of manuscripts.
 The prime focus was on Indology.
 The institute publishes an annual journal called Mysore Orientalist.
 Its most famous publications include Kautilya's Arthashastra, written in the 4th century BC, edited by Dr. R. Shamashastri, which brought international fame to the institute when published in 1909.

 One day a man from Tanjore handed over a manuscript of Arthashastra written on dried palm leaves to Dr Rudrapatnam Shamashastry, the librarian of Mysore Government Oriental Library now ORI.
 Shamashastry's job was to look after the library's ancient manuscripts.
 He had never seen anything like these palm leaves before.
 Here was a book that would revolutionise the knowledge of India's great past.
 This palm leaf manuscript is preserved in the library, now named Oriental Research Institute.
 The pages of the book are filled with 1500-year-old Grantha script.
 It looks like as if they have been printed but the words have been inscribed by hand.
 Other copies of Arthashastra were later discovered later in other parts of India.

 In this context, my mind remembering a day which was the His Excellency Krishnaraja Wodeyar went to Germany at the time of Dr. R. Shamashastry were working as a curator of Oriental Library, Mysore, The King sat in a meeting held in Germany and introduced himself as the King of Mysore State.
 Immediately a man stood up and asked, "Are you from our Dr. R. Shamashastry's Mysore?"
 Because the Arthashastra edited by him took a fame worldwide.
 The King wondered and came back to Mysore immediately to see Dr. R. Shamashastry, and also Dr. R. Shamashastry appointed as Asthana Vidwan.
 Sritattvanidhi, is a compilation of slokas by Krishnaraja Wodeyar III.
 Three edited manuscripts Navaratnamani-mahatmyam (a work on gemology), Tantrasara-sangraha (a work on sculptures and architecture), and Vaidashastra-dipika (an ayurvedic text), Rasa-kaumudi (on mercurial medicine)all of them with English and Kannada translation, are already in advanced stages of printing.